A Man's Head: Other titles

-The book has been translated twice into English; in 1939 by Geoffrey Sainsbury as A Battle of Nerves (and variously reprinted as A Man's Head, The Patience of Maigret and Maigret's War of Nerves) and in 2015 by David Coward as A Man's Head.
+The novel was originally published in French in 1931 as La tête d'un homme by Fayard in Paris.
+It has been translated twice into English: in 1939 by Geoffrey Sainsbury as A Battle of Nerves (and variously reprinted as A Man's Head, The Patience of Maigret and Maigret's War of Nerves), and in 2015 by David Coward as A Man's Head.